Some code to throttle rapid requests to your CF server from one IP address

 The code

-So I hope I've made the case for why you should consider some throttling, such that too many requests from one IP address are rejected.
-I've done it in a two-fold approach, sending both plain text and an http header that is appropriate for this sort of "slow down" kind of rejection.
+So I hope I've made the case for why you should consider some sort of throttling, such that too many requests from one IP address are rejected.
+I've done it in a two-fold approach, sending both a plain text warning message and an http header that is appropriate for this sort of "slow down" kind of rejection.
 You can certainly change it to your taste.

 I've just implemented it as a UDF (user-defined function).
 Yes, I could have also written at in all CFscript (which would run in any release, as there nothing that couldn't be written in script in that code--well, except the CFLOG, which could be removed).
 But since CF6 added the ability to define UDFs with tags, and to keep things simplest for the most people, I've just done it as tags.
 Feel free to modify it to all script if you'd like.
 It's just a starting point.